Skrt-Time/Zlearn-Hackathon/README.md

 ## Goals of the App

 - **Three user roles**:
-  1. **Company**: Creates a single company and uploads an encrypted JSON of its financial data.
+  1. **Company**(Startup): Creates a single company and uploads an encrypted JSON of its financial data.
   2. **Validator**: Downloads and validates the encrypted JSON, then forwards evaluation results to the Bank.
-  3. **Bank (Evaluator)**: Receives the evaluation as a zero-knowledge proof, verifies the covenant ratio without ever seeing raw data.
+  3. **Bank (Evaluator/Hedge fund)**: Receives the evaluation as a zero-knowledge proof, verifies the covenant ratio without ever seeing raw data.

 - **Minimal demo features**:
   - A Company can create a company profile and upload an encrypted JSON file.